Manage attribution models

 - Display clicks if your advertiser uses Campaign Manager and uses a common set of Floodlight activities to track both paid search and display conversions

-- Natural search clicks if your advertiser uses Search Ads 360 Natural Search reporting and you've chosen the appropriate attribution option (by default, natural search clicks are ignored by DDA)
+- Natural search clicks if your advertiser uses Search Ads 360 Natural Search reporting and you've chosen the Equal attribution option

 Search Ads 360 only reports on clicks that are redirected through Search Ads 360.
 That is, a Search Ads 360 DDA model might attribute partial credit to a display ad managed by Campaign Manager and the rest of the credit to a paid search click.
 But because Search Ads 360 only reports on paid search clicks, when you view a report, you'll only see the partial credit attributed to the paid search click.